- Creator

 - Access to materials

 Mordecai Philip Montgomery was a long-time member of the Socialist Party of New York.
-Montgomery was born in 1880 in Fayette, Alabama, and worked as a Pullman porter, then for the Works Progress Administration, and in his later years, was a messenger in the Wall Street area of Manhattan.
+Montgomery, born in 1880 in Fayette, Alabama, worked as a Pullman porter, then for the Works Progress Administration, and in his later years, as a messenger in the Wall Street area of Manhattan.
 He died in 1956 in New York City.
-The Mordecai P. Montgomery Collection consists principally of an unpublished manuscript, "Shining in Death," authored by Montgomery, about a Canadian black man and his struggle to become an actor in New York; the time period is from the second half of the nineteenth century until the Depression.
+The Mordecai P. Montgomery Collection consists principally of an unpublished manuscript, "Shining in Death", authored by Montgomery, about a Canadian Black man and his struggle to become an actor in New York; the time period is from the second half of the nineteenth century until the Depression.
 The collection also includes a folder of letters and a reminiscence by Edward P. Gottlieb, the donor, regarding Montgomery.
-The letters are from Gottlieb to a publisher/editor, and to author Toni Morrison, seeking to get the manuscript read and published following Montgomery's death.
+The letters are from Gottlieb to a publisher/editor and to author Toni Morrison, seeking to get the manuscript read and published following Montgomery's death.

 Administrative information